anegg0/gr0wing-hugo/content/posts/2014-09-08-5-things-you-should-do-if-you-want-to-become-a-buddhist-monk.md

 For instance, during these preliminary years I got a 9 to 5 job, rented my first apartment&#8230;and did everything normal people do besides from having kids.
 In the meantime, I studied and meditated as much as I could.
 This process took me four years.

-Looking back I don&#8217;t regret that gradual approach, it strengthened the roots of my motivation and protected me from a classic mistake: renouncing the world out of a sense of failure and emergency, running away from your responsibilities by adopting a new &#8220;spiritual&#8221; identity.
+Looking back I don&#8217;t regret that gradual approach, it strengthened the roots of my motivation and protected me from a classic mistake: renouncing the world out of a sense of failure and emergency, running away from your responsibilities by adopting a new "spiritual" identity.

 FYI: nearly all my fellow Monks who made a premature choice eventually went back to the world to get a taste of what they tried to avoid in the first place.